InterCool Studio InterCool Studio

 1. Your Target Audience is Not Right

 If your emails aren’t reaching the inbox, it could be because you have incredibly low engagement rates.
 This is caused when you have the wrong target audience in your email list.
+For example, emails for tax professionals vary greatly from emails to gyms.

 While you do want your email list to be as big as possible, it should also be full of audiences that is actually interested in your products and services.
 If you have 10,000 people that are interested in your product and services, it would be more beneficial.
 Instead of having 100,000 email IDS that aren’t interested.